Detection of hidden photon dark matter using the direct excitation of transmon qubits

-The readout error can be also a potential source of the background given that the typically achieved single-shot fidelity is about 99\ \%~\cite{walter2017rapid}.
-However, since this is often limited by the longitudinal decoherence of the $|e\rangle$ during the measurement, it can be drastically improved by utilizing the higher excited states~\cite{Chen:2022frn} when one only needs to distinguish between the ground state and the others.
-It also worths pointing out that the background level can be measured and validated using the ``sideband" given the nature of resonant-finding searches where signals can only peak at a specific frequencies.
+It is also worth pointing out that the level of dark counts can be measured and validated using the ``sideband" given the nature of resonant-finding searches where signals can only peak at specific frequencies.

-One unique feature about this search is that the signal excitation is a coherent Rabi oscillation.
-Therefore, the qubit frequencies with suspiciously high excitation rates can be further re-examined by explicitly performing the Rabi oscillation measurements with various time interval.
-Particularly for relatively large $\epsilon$ ($>10^{-12}$) yielding high $p_*$ ($>10\ \%$), the signal would reveal a characteristic sinusoidal variation in the $|e\rangle$ population as the function of time lapse before decohering.
-It would be more distinct in case of multiple qubits as all of them experience the same coherent excitation by signals, helping discerning from spurious backgrounds and claiming the discovery.